Understanding Meningitis -- the Basics

 What Is Meningitis?

 Meningitis is a relatively rare infection that affects the delicate membranes -- called meninges (men-in'-jeez) -- that cover the brain and spinal cord.
-Bacterial meningitis can be contagious among people in close contact.
+Bacterial meningitis can be deadly and contagious among people in close contact.

 Fungal meningitis is a rare form of meningitis and generally occurs only in people with weakened immune systems.

 Meningitis is almost always caused by a bacterial or viral infection that began elsewhere in the body, such as in the ears, sinuses, or upper respiratory tract.
 Less common causes of meningitis include fungal infection, autoimmune disorders, and medications.

 Bacterial meningitis is an extremely serious illness that requires immediate medical care.
 If not treated quickly, it can lead to death within hours -- or lead to permanent damage to the brain and other parts of the body.

 Bacterial meningitis is caused by any one of several bacteria.
 The most common bacteria causing meningitis in children and adults in the U.S. are Neisseria meningitidis ("meningococcus"), Streptococcuspneumoniae ("pneumococcus") and, in older patients with decreased immunity, Listeria monocytogenes.
 Haemophilus influenzae type b (Hib) was a common cause of meningitis in infants and young children until the Hib vaccine was introduced for infants.
 Vaccines are available for both Neisseria meningitidis and Streptococcus pneumoniae.
 They're recommended for all children and adults at special risk.

 The bacteria can spread from person to person through coughing and sneezing.
 If you are around someone who has bacterial meningitis, contact your health care provider to ask what steps you need to take to avoid infection.